 A lot has changed since the Agile Manifesto was published and before organizations realized that their previous waterfall approach to software development was inefficient and prone to scope creep, cost overruns, and missed deadlines.
 Before this shift, each of the disciplines that made up the overall software process was completely separate.

-Once organizations realized how much more efficient they can be with integrated teams that collaboratively define the requirements, plan releases and sprints, test the product during development, and deploy the latest update in a seamless way, the old separate processes didn’t make sense.
+Once developers realized how much more efficient they can be with integrated teams that collaboratively define the requirements, plan releases and sprints, test the product during development, and deploy the latest update in a seamless way, the old separate processes didn’t make sense.
 ALM is basically the melding of the disciplines concerned with all aspects of the software delivery process:

-Application Lifecycle Management (ALM) is really an umbrella term that covers different disciplines that traditionally were considered separate.
+ALM is really an umbrella term that covers different disciplines that traditionally were considered separate.
 These include project management, requirements management, development, testing and quality assurance (QA) as well as customer support and IT service delivery:

 In essence, ALM tools provide a standardized environment for communication and collaboration between software development teams and related departments, such as test and operations.
 They also automate the process of software development and delivery.